kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ---
 title: BGP Service Configuration
-excerpt: By leveraging BGP, you gain full control over your routing policies and network resilience.
-Follow this guide to set up and optimize your BGP session seamlessly.
+excerpt: By using BGP Service, you gain full control over your routing policies and network resilience.
+Follow this guide to set up and optimize your BGP sessions.
 updated: 2025-02-27
 ---